 - Merchandise inventory is reported as a noncurrent asset on the balance sheet

-- Merchandise inventory is the same as WIP inventory
+- Merchandise inventory is the same as work in process inventory

 - Examples of current assets on a balance sheet are cash and merchandise inventory

 - Merchandise inventory is not expected to be sold within a year

 - Merchandise inventory is the cost of goods available for sale minus the cost of goods sold for a given period of time

 If you chose 1, 3, and 5 you are correct!
 You are a merchandising inventory genius.

 The following statements regarding merchandise inventory are true except: